What Is Workplace Dignity?

 - Training and leadership development practice: Does the organization invest and provide the opportunity to grow and develop?

 We also asked whether in-person versus remote work environments factor into higher or lower WPD.
 Same for frontline workers versus senior level managers and the size of the organization.
-All were found to be inconsequential factors as it applied to levels of WPD.
+All were found to be inconsequential factors as they applied to levels of WPD.
 Where you work and the number of employees you are surrounded by appears to have very little effect on your personal sense of WPD.

 When it comes to building alignment across multiple levels of management, higher WPD scores correlated directly with team and top management adaptability.
 Workplace dignity is also strongly correlated with strong conversational quality between leaders and those they are attempting to influence.
 In Situational Leadership® terms, this translates to consistent alignment between the approach of the leader and the Performance Readiness® of the follower for the task.